-Dece ember 31, Sept ember 30,
+March 31, Se 2008 September 30, 2007

-2007 2007

 (dollars in thousands)

-Deferred revenues \$ 3,488 \$ 3,894
+Deferred revenues \$ 3,642 \$ 3,894

-Deferred costs 1,728 1,750
+Deferred costs 1,067 1,750

-Deferred profit \$ 1,760 \$ 2,144
+Deferred profit \$ 2,575 \$ 2,144

 Concentrations of Credit Risk - Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of trade accounts receivable.
-The Company's customers consist of manufacturers of semiconductors, semiconductor wafers, MEMS and solar cells located throughout the world.
+The Company's customers consist of manufacturers of solar cells, semiconductors, semiconductor wafers, and MEMS located throughout the world.
 Credit risk is managed by performing ongoing credit evaluations of the customers' financial condition, by requiring significant deposits where appropriate, and by actively monitoring collections.
 Letters of credit are required of certain customers depending on the size of the order, type of customer or its creditworthiness, and its country of domicile.
 Reserves for potentially uncollectible receivables are maintained based on an assessment of collectibility.

-As of December 31, 2007, receivables from one customer individually accounted for 17% of total accounts receivable.
+As of March 31, 2008, accounts receivable from one customer accounted for 34% of total accounts receivable.

-Restricted Cash - Current restricted cash of \$1.2 million and \$0.4 million as December 31, 2007 and September 30, 2007, respectively, consists of bank guarantees in excess of our European overdraft facility.
-The bank guarantees are required by certain customers from whom amounts have been received in advance of shipment.
+Restricted Cash - Current restricted cash of \$0.4 million as of September 30, 2007 consists of bank guarantees of certain customer deposits in excess of our European line of credit.
+As of March 31, 2008 bank guarantees did not exceed our line of credit.

 Accounts Receivable - Unbilled and Other - Unbilled and other accounts receivable consist mainly of the contingent portion of the sales price that is not collectible until successful installation of the product.
-These amounts are generally billed upon final acceptance by our customers.
+These amounts are generally billed upon final customer acceptance.
 The majority of these amounts are offset by balances included in deferred profit.

-Inventories - Inventories are stated at the lower of cost (first-in, first-out method) or net realizable value.
+Inventories - Inventories are stated at the lower of cost or net realizable value.
+Cost for approximately 50% of inventory are determined on an average cost basis with the remainder determined on a first-in, first-out (FIFO) basis.
 The components of inventories are as follows:

-Dec December 31, Sep September 30,
+M March 31, ember 30,

-2007 2007
+2008 2007

-(dollars in thousands ds)
+(dollars in thousand ds)

-Purchased parts and raw materials \$ 6,332 \$ 5,291
+Purchased parts and raw materials \$ 9,701 \$ 5,291

-Work-in-process 4,810 1,456
+Work-in-process 6,008 1,456

-Finished goods 876 542
+Finished goods 861 542

-\$ 12,018 \$ 7,289
+\$ 16,570 \$ 7,289